-When using Excel, you often have to deal with huge tables full of data, and things can get pretty hard to manage.
+When using Microsoft Excel, you often have to deal with huge tables full of data, and things can get pretty hard to manage.
 In this short tutorial we'll see 3 Excel features that can help you better handle large spreadsheets.

 Here's the big table that we are going to work with: